AndreasVilhelmsson/SinglePage_sass/README.md

 cd to the project and type: and use the extension, Live Sass Compiler ritwickdey.live-sass

-To start the project click the watch sass button and open the index.html in Live Server extension in Visual studio code.
+To start the project click the watch sass button and open the index.html  Visual studio code.

 Enjoy!